Guðmundur Guðmundsson (handballer): Coaching career

 He was the head coach of the Iceland men's national handball team 2001–2004 and again 2008–2012.
 Under his command the Iceland national team received a silver medal at the 2008 Summer Olympics in Beijing and bronze medal at the 2010 European Championship in Austria.

-Guðmundur is ranked with Dagur Sigurðsson his fellow countryman, who is the current national team coach of Japan's Men's team and another, Alfreð Gíslason, coach of THW Kiel amongst the best coaches of our era.
+Guðmundur has been considered one of the best coaches of the era, alongside fellow Icelanders Dagur Sigurðsson (coach of the Japan's national Men's team) and Alfreð Gíslason, coach of THW Kiel.
 He has cited former coach Bogdan Kowalczyk as a major influence.